Nadleh Whutʼen First Nation: Affiliations

-Nadleh Whut'en First Nation is affiliated with the Carrier Sekani Tribal Council and is in treaty negotiations with the federal and provincial governments.
+Nadleh Whutʼen First Nation is affiliated with the Carrier Sekani Tribal Council and is in treaty negotiations with the federal and provincial governments.

 It is also affiliated with Carrier Sekani Family Services, an organization that focuses on physical and mental health and provides social services to its members.

 In 2009, tribal members opposed the proposed Enbridge Northern Gateway pipeline, and rejected an equity offer in 2011.
 Opposition continued into 2012, in cooperation with the Yinka Dene Alliance.